Wilsontomass/Differential-Privacy-on-Medical-Data/README.md

 # Differential Privacy for Medical Data Publication.

-This repo contains the code for our BSc Thesis at KTH
+This repo contains the code for our BSc Thesis at KTH.
 Authors: Kevin Harrison, Tomass Wilson

 ## Paper